 When Klaus turned back to Fischer and Rath, he found that their two vitae blades were still scratching against each other.
 But—something about Rath’s vitae blade looked odd.
 Cracks ran along its body—cracks that reminded Klaus of the vitae cracks that had run along the lamia tree Atienna had taken an interest in the other day.
 The cracks along Rath’s blade were dark blue instead of white, however, and they were pulsating, spreading.
 In an eerie fashion, the cracks crept forward along Rath’s blade towards Fischer’s blade—

 Atienna kicked both Fischer’s blade conductor and Rath’s conductor up out of their hands before the strange cracks were able to complete whatever course they were taking.
 Without skipping a beat, she lunged forward and kneed Rath in the abdomen before grabbing him by the scruff and throwing him over her shoulders.
 He hit the ground with a thud before groaning and remaining motionless.
-Pulling away from him, she turning her attention to Fischer.
+Pulling away from him, she turned her attention to Fischer.

 “Sorry, sir.”
 Fischer panted.